 What does premeditatio malorum mean?

-It's Latin, roughly translating to "premeditation of adversity" or "premeditation of evils."
-The Stoics used the practice of imagining future difficulties as a way to prepare the mind.
-The exact phrase is a modern scholarly label — Marcus and Seneca didn't use it themselves — but the practice is woven throughout their writing.
+It is Latin, roughly "premeditation of adversity" or "premeditation of evils".
+The Stoics imagined future difficulties as a way to prepare the mind.
+The exact phrase is a modern scholarly label, Marcus and Seneca did not use it themselves, but the practice is woven throughout their writing.

 Isn't this just worrying with extra steps?

 Fair question.
 The difference is structure.
 Worrying is open-ended rumination with no plan and no off-ramp.
 The premeditation of adversity is time-boxed, paired with a control sort and a concrete response, and closed with gratitude or perspective.
-If you find yourself spiralling, that's the signal to stop and use the closing step.
-The container is what makes it useful rather than harmful.
+If you find yourself spiralling, that is the signal to stop and use the closing step.

 What's the difference between premeditation, a pre-mortem, and fear-setting?

-They're cousins.
-The Stoic premeditation of adversity is the oldest — imagining setbacks to reduce shock and improve response.
-A pre-mortem (from Gary Klein, popularised by Daniel Kahneman) imagines a project has already failed and works backwards to find the causes.
+They are cousins.
+The Stoic premeditation of adversity is the oldest: imagining setbacks to reduce shock and improve response.
+A pre-mortem (from Gary Klein, popularised by Daniel Kahneman) imagines a project has already failed and works backwards to the causes.
 Fear-setting (Tim Ferriss) maps worst cases into define-prevent-repair columns.
-I use all three at different scales — Tier 1 is pure Stoic premeditation, Tier 3 borrows from all of them.
+Tier 1 is pure Stoic premeditation.
+Tier 3 borrows from all of them.

 How often should I practise?

 Tier 1: daily, or at least on days that feel loaded.
 Tier 2: weekly, or when something specific is weighing on you.
 Tier 3: before major decisions, launches, or life changes.
-The key is consistency over intensity — five minutes every morning beats 40 minutes once a month.
+Consistency beats intensity.
+Five minutes every morning beats 40 minutes once a month.

-If you want to build a daily Stoic practice — not just read about one — the 7-Day Stoic Challenge walks you through one exercise per day for a week, including a guided premeditation of adversity.
+If you want to build a daily Stoic practice rather than just read about one, the 7-Day Stoic Challenge walks you through one exercise per day for a week, including a guided premeditation of adversity.
 Free, audio-based, no fluff.

 Already practising?
-The Stoic Vault gives you a new exercise every week, with personal coaching and a quiet community of people closing the gap between knowing this stuff and living it.
+The Stoic Vault gives you a new exercise every week, with a quiet community of people closing the gap between knowing this stuff and living it.